I have good news and bad news.

 If you can eliminate it, just toss it out.

-For example, if your goal is to decrease your diabetes medication by exercising more, get rid of the low value hour you spend daily checking facebook and watching the nightly news.
+For example, if your goal is to decrease your diabetes medication by exercising more, get rid of the low value hour you spend daily checking social media and watching the nightly news or serials.

 Think efficiency: can you systematise it?